 Shelter shed reservations

-The eucalypt forest of Daisy Hill Regional Park is dominated by spotted gum, grey gum, ironbark, tallowwood and stringybark trees.
+The eucalypt forest of Daisy Hill Conservation Park is dominated by spotted gum, grey gum, ironbark, tallowwood and stringybark trees.
 It provides a habitat for a wide range of wildlife including koalas, possums, wallabies, birds and reptiles.